 3. What are some ways to communicate with inpatient providers to ensure appropriate patient care?

-- Oftentimes inpatient providers are unfamiliar or uncomfortable with MAT medications and want to understand more about the evidence behind using these medications.
-Taking an academic detailing/educational approach can often times be an effective strategy when discussing MAT with inpatient providers.
-Providers who may not have expertise in addiction medicine may not be familiar with the regulations regarding appropriate continuation of MAT during inpatient admissions.
-If recommendations are being made either verbally or written to inpatient providers regarding MAT, you may consider addition of reference citations relating to MAT use and outcomes.
+- Oftentimes inpatient providers are unfamiliar or uncomfortable with MAUD/MOUD medications and want to understand more about the evidence behind using these medications.
+Taking an academic detailing/educational approach can be an effective strategy Providers without expertise in addiction medicine may not be comfortable with prescribing these medications and should reach out to colleagues with more expertise for assistance.
+If recommendations are being made either verbally or written to inpatient providers regarding MAUD/MOUD, pharmacists should consider discussing some of the reference citations relating to the harm reduction and life-saving outcomes.
 Communication about outcomes and evidence-based treatment can be provided in many forms such as in-services, individual face-to-face, email, etc.

-- Also, keep in mind your resources and referrals that are available for mental health and addiction.
-For example, a great way to communicate with the inpatient providers and team is to recommend that the mental health/addiction consult service team (or another addiction medicine point person) discuss with the inpatient medical teams regarding MAT management and help to provide education.
-A few resources that I utilize include the Substance Abuse and Mental Health Services Administration (SAMHSA) website, the American Society of Addiction Medicine (ASAM) Principles of Addiction Medicine textbook, and the Veterans Affairs Management of Substance Use Disorder 2015 Clinical Practice Guideline.
+- Be sure to compile your local and facility resources and referrals that are available for psychiatry and addiction.
+For example, a great way to communicate with the inpatient providers and team is to recommend that the psychiatric/addiction consult service team (or another addiction medicine point person) discuss with the inpatient medical teams regarding MAUD/MOUD management and help provide education.
+A few resources that can be utilized include the Substance Abuse and Mental Health Services Administration (SAMHSA) website, the American Society of Addiction Medicine (ASAM) Principles of Addiction Medicine textbook, and the Veterans Affairs Management of Substance Use Disorder (SUD) 2021 Clinical Practice Guideline.

-- Although not related to inpatient providers, group education for patients by pharmacists about MAT is a great strategy to communicate and allow them to ask questions regarding medications and concepts related to MAT.
+- Although not related to inpatient providers, group education for patients by pharmacists about MAUD/MOUD is a great strategy to communicate and allow them to ask questions regarding medications and concepts.
 Group education provides an excellent way for patients to share their stories with each other, identify and resolve misconceptions, and understand more about their care and the various options available to them.